medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 ### What is not ?
 .
 A realtime dataset : the crawl ended in September 2016 .
-A final result of a reasearch project : it is a strating point for further research based on this corpus
+A final result of a reasearch project : it is a starting point for further research based on this corpus

 ***